Meditation & Nonduality

-In this space, meditation is an invitation to recognize what's already here.
+In this space, meditation is an invitation to deepen participation in what's already happening.

 Awareness is already present.
 Life is already unfolding.
 Each breath, each sound, each flicker of sensation is aliveness revealing itself.

-A seamless field—awareness and experience arising together, moment by moment
+Awareness and experience arising together, moment by moment.

 Sometimes it feels calm.
 Sometimes restless.
 Sometimes radiant with meaning.
 Always intimate.
 Always alive.